Trump's comeback poses challenges for Iran – DW – 11/08/2024

 During his election campaign, Pezeshkian accused his opponents of not having a plan in the event of a Trump comeback.

-This week, Pezeshkian said the result of the US election did not matter to his country.
+This week, Pezeshkian said the result of the US election did not matter to Iran.

-"We will not be close-minded in developing our relations with other countries (while) we have made it our priority to develop relations with Islamic and neighboring countries," the Iranian president said.
+"We will not be close-minded in developing our relations with other countries (while) we have made it our priority to develop relations with Islamic and neighboring countries," Pezeshkian said.

-Iran is also currently working hard to normalize ties with Saudi Arabia, after both sides resumed diplomatic relations last year with the help of Chinese mediation.
+Iran is also currently working hard to normalize ties with Saudi Arabia after the countries resumed diplomatic relations in 2023 with the help of China's mediation.

-Iranian Foreign Minister Abbas Araghchi visited Riyadh at the beginning of October and met Saudi Crown Prince Mohammed bin Salman, who is considered a confidant of US President-elect Donald Trump.
+Iranian Foreign Minister Abbas Araghchi visited Riyadh at the beginning of October and met Saudi Crown Prince Mohammed bin Salman, who is considered a confidant of Trump's.

 This article was originally written in German.